seanbradley/Concert_Talent/README.md

 ------------------------------------------------------------------------

-##SOME ADDITIONAL TRICKS THAT MIGHT HELP
+##ADDITIONAL TRICKS THAT MIGHT HELP

 Armin Ronacher, the author of Flask, makes some important suggestions for deploying Flask with uWSGI...